NiGuangOwO/Triggernometry/readme.md

 - This caused a problem when trying to set a value at a given `index` in a list with length `index - 1`.
 The result was an appended list that lacked the value to be set.

 ### Fixed a bug in the list method `Split`:
 - The original code did not adhere to the persistent options of the source/target variables.

+### Fixed a bug about the persistent button:
+- It is not enabled but the option is still effective when unsetting all variables.
+- Enabled the persistent button when selecting these actions.

 ### Updated `PopFirst` / `PopLast` actions for list variables:
 - `PopFirst` was modified to accept an optional `index` argument, which also supports negative values.